 Julian Pie Company

-Sure, you can buy this at the grocery store — but it’s better straight from the source.
+Sure, you can buy these pies at the grocery store — but they’re better straight from the source.
 Liz Smothers started this beloved pie shop in 1986, and it continues to be run by her family.
 The mouthwatering menu features many apple pie varieties; don’t miss the Boysenberry Apple Crumb.
 It’s open daily, 9 a.m.-5 p.m.